Chen Ying (politician): Member of the Legislative Yuan (2005–2012, 2016–present)

+Candidacy for Magistrate of Taitung

+In early 2025, Chen announced her intention to seek for nomination from the Democratic Progressive Party for the candidacy ticket for Magistrate of Taitung in the 2026 Taiwanese local elections.
+Later the same year on 22 October, DPP's chair, also the President of Taiwan, Lai Ching-te announced her nomination to be the candidate.

 Personal life

 Chen is a member of the Church of Jesus Christ of Latter-day Saints.
-Her father Chen Chien-nien was former Taitung County magistrate from 1993 to 2001.
+Her father Adulumau Daliyalrep was former Magistrate of Taitung from 1993 to 2001 and was the Minister of the Council of Aboriginal Affairs from 2002 to 2005 during the administration of Chen Shui-bian.

-Her grandfather Chen Kung-yuan (Agematsu Kouichi) was a member of the famed Kano baseball team, the Taiwanese high school team that won second place at Japanese High School Baseball Championship (Koshien) in 1931, portrayed in the 2014 film Kano.
+Her grandfather, Kouichi Agematsu, was a member of the famed Kano baseball team, the Taiwanese high school team that won second place at Japanese High School Baseball Championship (Koshien) in 1931, portrayed in the 2014 film Kano.
 In honor of his father, Chen Chien-nian launched the Kung-Yuan Cup (耕元盃棒球賽), an annual baseball tournament that was restarted by Chen Ying in 2016.

 Awards and honors

 In 2017, Māori King Tūheitia Paki awarded Chen a royal order for her work in promoting medical diplomacy as part of Taiwan's New Southbound Policy.
 Attendees of the ceremony included the Swiss and United States ambassadors to New Zealand.